martian-lang/martian-docs/content/advanced-features/index.md

 values.

 ## Debugging options
-The `--debug` option to mrp causes it to log additional information which may be helpful for debugging.
+The `--debug` option to `mrp` causes it to log additional information which may be helpful for debugging `mrp`.

 For debugging stage code, the `--stackvars` flag sets an option in the `jobinfo` file given to stage code.
 For the python adapter, this flag causes